Skip to content

 Microservices Latency Spike

-- Root cause agent cross-references the anomaly window with the deployment event stream, identifying a commit deployed 12 minutes before the onset.
-Code context analysis can help investigate performance issues.
-Combining log evidence with source code aligns with the ICSE 2025 finding that adding code context to runtime telemetry achieves a 28.3% improvement in root cause localization over runtime-only baselines.
+4. Root cause agent cross-references the anomaly window with the deployment event stream, identifying a commit deployed 12 minutes before the onset, then combines that log evidence with source code to localize the regression, the same code-context enrichment pattern established in Loop 2.

 CI/CD Pipeline Degradation